huggingface/transformers/README.md

 ## Why shouldn't I use transformers?

 - This library is not a modular toolbox of building blocks for neural nets.
-The code in the model files is not refactored on purpose, so that a researcher can quickly iterate on each of those without having to learn new abstractions.
+The code in the model files is not refactored with additional abstractions on purpose, so that researchers can quickly iterate on each of the models without diving in additional abstractions/files.
 - The training API is not intended to work on any model but is optimized to work with the models provided by the library.
-For generic marchine learning loops, you should use another library.
+For generic machine learning loops, you should use another library.
 - While we strive to present as many use cases as possible, the scripts in our [examples folder](https://github.com/huggingface/transformers/tree/master/examples) are just that: examples.
 It is expected that they won't work out-of-the box on your specific problem and that you will be required to change a few lines of code to adapt them to your needs.

 ## Installation